Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 The $(1,1,1)$ state is the usual singly quantized vortex state with an empty vortex core, where the order parameter is given by

 The $(1,0,-1)$ state has a vortex in the $m=1$ component and an anti-vortex in the $m=-1$ component with the vortex core filled by the $m=0$ state, where the order parameter of this state is given by

-This is the polar-core vortex in the ferromagnetic phase or an integer spin vortex in the polar phase.
+The polar-core vortex in the ferromagnetic phase and an integer spin vortex in the polar phase belong to this case.
 The (1, none, 0) state corresponds to the Alice vortex [Eq.~\eqref{eq:polar_half-vortex}] whose order parameter is given by

 where the vortex core is filled by the $m=-1$ component.
 Except for the (1,1,1) state, the vortex core is filled by a non-vortex component which plays the role of a pinning potential, stabilizing the vortex state in the absence of an external potential~\cite{Isoshima2001}.